Assistant Professor in Integrated Strategic Communication

 Department Name: 8M600: Integrated Strategic Communication

-As part of regular duties, the new faculty member would serve as an academic advisor to undergraduate ISC students and would participate in the department's governance and service.
-Graduate teaching opportunities may also be available for qualified applicants.
-ISC faculty are encouraged to propose and teach special-topics courses that take advantage of personal interests and experiences in the field.
+As part of regular duties, the new faculty member would serve as an academic advisor to undergraduate and graduate students and would participate in the department's and graduate program's governance and service.
+Regular-title integrated strategic communication faculty are encouraged to propose and teach special-topics undergraduate and graduate courses that take advantage of personal interests, research areas, and experiences in the field.

-About the Department: Our growing ISC department, with 12 full-time faculty members and about 600 students, has been a leader in offering an integrated and strategic approach to advertising, sales promotion, public relations, direct response, and interactive or socially mediated communications.
+Our department with 12 faculty members and more than 500 students has been a historic and national leader in offering an integrated and strategic approach to advertising, promotion, public relations, direct response, and interactive or socially mediated communications.

-About the College: The College of Communication and Information is composed of two schools (The School of Journalism and Media, School of Information Science), two departments (Department of Communication, Department of Integrated Strategic Communication) and an interdisciplinary graduate program.
-Nearly 1,700 undergraduate majors and 350 graduate students are led by more than 80 full-time faculty, who also teach in the university's core curriculum and serve students perusing minors and certificates in the College.
+The College of Communication and Information is composed of two schools (The School of Journalism and Media, School of Information Science), two departments (Department of Communication, Department of Integrated Strategic Communication) and an interdisciplinary graduate program.
+Nearly 1,700 undergraduate majors and more than 400 graduate students are led by more than 80 full-time faculty members, who also teach in the university's core curriculum and serve students pursuing minors and certificates in the College.
 The College also houses UK's independent student newspaper, The Kentucky Kernel, and the defending national championship Intercollegiate Debate Team.

-About the University: Located in the vibrant city of Lexington, the University of Kentucky is a public, land-grant institution that plays a critical leadership role in promoting diversity, inclusion, economic development and human well-being.
-The campus is home to 30,545 students, 1,734 instructional faculty, 852 non-instructional faculty, and 13,940 full-time staff.
+Located in the vibrant city of Lexington, the University of Kentucky is a public, land-grant institution that plays a critical leadership role in promoting diversity, inclusion, economic development and human well-being.
+The campus is home to 30,545 students, 1,734 instructional faculty members, 852 non-instructional faculty members, and 13,940 full-time staff.
 The university is one of just eight in the country with a major academic health center and a full spectrum of academic colleges and professional schools on one contiguous campus.
 As such, UK is an incubator for multidisciplinary research.
 These collaborations allow researchers to address the rapidly changing needs of a global society.

 The University of Kentucky offers a comprehensive benefits package.
 For more details please visit www.uky.edu/HR/benefits